The harmful effects of tongue and lip piercings on your teeth and gums

 Piercings are a popular way to express yourself, but beware!
 It’s true what they say: tongue and lip piercings can have some harmful effects on your teeth and gums.
 But, with the proper care and advice from your dentist, you can minimise the damage and maintain a healthy smile while still wearing your oral jewellery.

-The risk of infection is a well-known concern for those with tongue and lip piercings, but many don’t realise that their oral jewellery can cause damage to your teeth and gums.
-This is due to the constant rubbing between your piercings and your gums and teeth.
+The risk of infection is a well-known concern for those with tongue and lip piercings.
+But many don’t realise their oral jewellery can cause damage to their teeth and gums; a result of constant rubbing between your piercings and your gums and teeth.

 When your piercings come into contact with your mouth, it can wear away important protective elements of your teeth and gums.
 Tongue or lip piercings that come into constant contact with your gums can cause gum recession.
 When your gum recedes, you are exposing more of your tooth’s root, which can make it easier for bacteria to build up and severely damage your tooth.
 Without the proper care, this can result in tooth loss!